 - Select User Profiles in the left navigation.

 - Select the user you wish to edit from the list of profiles by either double-clicking their name or selecting Properties on the toolbar.
 The Edit User Profile dialog is shown.
 Alternatively, create a new User Profile.

 Warning: Do not remove access to Databases/Files in the default user profile before first creating user profiles for local administrators.
 Otherwise, this will result in no users being able to maintain user profiles.

 Access may be granted to entire main menu items or selected items within each main menu item.

 - Click on the checkboxes to grant access to each menu item, or uncheck to deny access.

 - Check the main checkbox to grant access to an entire main menu item OR click the plus button to expand the main menu item, and grant access only to selected items.

-- You can click on Select All to check all boxes OR Select None to uncheck all the boxes.
+- You can click on Check All to check all boxes OR Check None to uncheck all the boxes.

 Note: You can click on Set Defaults to reset all selections to match those specified in the default user profile for the current database.

 Users may be granted read or write access to any collection of file suffixes for each file type.